panaali/mseyfi.github.io/posts/ControlNet.md

 **Role of U-Net in ControlNet:**

-In ControlNet, the U-Net architecture serves as the core component for predicting the noise `ε`, similar to its role in standard diffusion models.
-However, ControlNet extends this by conditioning the noise prediction on additional control signals `c`.
+In ControlNet, the U-Net architecture serves as the core component for predicting the noise $$\mathbf{\epsilon}$$, similar to its role in standard diffusion models.
+However, ControlNet extends this by conditioning the noise prediction on additional control signals $$\mathbf{c}$$.
 This allows the model to incorporate specific structural or semantic information into the denoising process, enabling more controlled and guided image generation.

 **Image Generation via Formulation:**

 During inference, ControlNet follows the same reverse diffusion process as standard diffusion models.
-Starting with pure noise `x_T`, it iteratively denoises the image using the U-Net's predictions conditioned on the control signals `c`.
-This ensures that the generated image `x₀` not only resembles realistic data but also adheres to the provided control constraints.
+Starting with pure noise $$\mathbf{x}_T$$, it iteratively denoises the image using the U-Net's predictions conditioned on the control signals $$\mathbf{c}$$.
+This ensures that the generated image $$\mathbf{x}_0$$ not only resembles realistic data but also adheres to the provided control constraints.

 ### Diffusion Loss Function